ngracilla/100DaysOfSwiftUI/log.md

 Day 15 of #100DaysOfCode, #100DaysOfSwiftUI

 #100DaysofSwiftUI @twostraws updates for iOS 17 launch tomorrow; excited to see what's new.
 In the meantime, it's a recap day — and the last day to review Swift fundamentals before getting into actual app development.
 It's been a joy.

+## 2023-09-20

+- There are several ways of storing program state in SwiftUI, and you’ll learn all of them. `@State`` is specifically designed for simple properties that are stored in one view.
+- *two way bindings*: views are a function of their state.
+A two way binding binds a form field to the value of a property, and binds changes to update the property as well. `$name`: tells Swift that it should read the value of the property but also write it back as any changes happen.

+### Built

+### Post

+Day 15 of #100DaysOfCode, #100DaysOfSwiftUI

+## 2023-09-21

+- `@state`: manage state using simple properties, storied in one view only; typically we add `private`
+- `Picker` view, show options for users to select

+### Built

+- WeSplit2/code-sketches
+-

+### Post

+Day 16 of #100DaysOfCode, Days 16-18 #100DaysOfSwiftUI

+Built a tip calculator.
+Studied state management, pickers, segmented controls, and the call structure of a SwiftUI native app.